OpenMDAO/POEMs/POEM_000.md

 In some cases, such as API changes to existing functionality, it is acceptable that a POEM be submitted without an associated implementation PR.
 Furthermore, a POEM may undergo a lot of discussion and modification all the way to the accepted state without having an implementation PR.
-It is up to the Devs sole discretion whether or not to insists the poet provide an implementation before accepting a POEM.
+It is up to the Devs sole discretion whether or not to insists the author provide an implementation before accepting a POEM.

 What if my POEM is rejected?